mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 rce-test-03132132-eggq-harness-9kxv
 ```

 It's not abundantly clear, but the shell is on the Dataflow worker node and inside an unprivileged container.
-But that doesn't mean anything here is useful from an attacker point of view, yet.
+But that doesn't mean this is useful from an attacker point of view, yet.

 From here, I check to see if there is any access to the GCP project.
 I check the GCP metadata service for a service account assigned to the node and exposed to the container.